 Embracing the Future

-Myths provide guidance for difficult times.
+Therapist Jonathan Young reminds us that myths provide guidance for difficult times.
 They can give encouragement as we struggle to survive horrendous ordeals.
-I have found that in clinical work, and in my own journey, it is useful to study mythic stories for hope.
+He has found that in clinical work, and in his own journey, it is useful to study mythic stories for hope.
 After all, those classic heroic seekers did get through their awesome challenges.
 The tales also provide hints on dealing with mid-life crises or other difficult transitions.

-We stumble into each stretch of the journey without the education to handle the formidable tasks we will confront.
-It is useful that those who came this way before left a record of what they learned in the form of wisdom tales.
+We agree with the author that It is useful that those who came this way before us left a record of what they learned in the form of wisdom tales.
 We can examine these texts for clues to our specific circumstances.
-That is how I see the direct application of myth to psychotherapy.
+That is how he sees the direct application of myth to psychotherapy.

 An example of how a myth might be applicable to a person in psychotherapy or struggling to cope with life

 Young uses a familiar example from folklore.
 Cinderella had to go through a long period of loss.
 Both of her parents died.
 The tale has a central theme of bereavement.
 This is evident in the symbolism of the ashes.
 Cinderella gets her name from her role of hearth-keeper.
 While taking care of the fireplace, she gets soot and cinders all over her.
 Funeral traditions include “Dust to dust, ashes to ashes.”
 So, the ashes in the story reflect death, loss, and grieving.
 The cinders suggest light and passion.